 Romance, other than an early affair Jane Wiedlin had with drummer Gina Schock and her subsequent flirtation with Terry Hall of the Specials that produced “Our Lips Are Sealed” (his words, her music), is never mentioned; solo careers are downplayed nearly to the point of omission.
 I would have enjoyed an appearance by Australian country superstar Keith Urban, explaining how he got paired up with Jane and Charlotte Caffey to write a hit single in 2000.
 And given that they worked on it for years, promoted the shit out of it and saw it run on Broadway for more than 200 performances, the band’s Broadway musical, Head Over Heels, could have gotten more than ten seconds of screen time.

-Anyone who knows about the band or has read Belinda Carlisle’s book (the first half of which could have been a road map for the film) will find nothing shocking onscreen here.
-(On the fun facts ledger, I learned that Wiedlin’s 1984 resignation was over a music publishing dispute and that Kathy Valentine wrote “Vacation” and recorded it with the Textones before joining the Go-Go’s.
-I really need to read her book.)
+Anyone who knows about the band or has read the books by Kathy Valentine (compelling, self-aware and, at times, coruscating ) or Belinda Carlisle (not so deep, but the first half of it could have been a road map for the film) will find nothing shocking onscreen here.
+On the fun facts ledger, I learned that Wiedlin’s 1984 resignation was over a music publishing dispute and that Valentine wrote “Vacation” and recorded it with the Textones before joining the Go-Go’s.

 Caffey’s addiction to heroin was a shocker when it was first revealed years ago; she makes no effort to downplay it here, but it’s still hard to grasp how the oldest, least punky member of the quintet would be its worst risk-taker.
 She talks about getting sober (partly crediting Paula Jean Brown, the bassist who joined the lineup after Jane left and gave Belinda the song that jump-started her solo career), and it’s heartwarming to see her looking so well in her interview.
 (It is, however, jarring to see how much older she looks in the most recent footage.
 I don’t know how much time elapsed between the two.)